LearnToBeFoundation/narrative/narrative.md

 ### Evaluation and Measurement

 ##### How is the program tracked?

+	1. All of our tutoring sessions are recorded for viewing by parents, students, teachers and Learn To Be administrators.
+	2. Built into our virtual classroom is a set of math exercises that tutors can assign to students in real-time.
+We collect data on the student for every problem assigned like how long it is taking them to input an answer and how many wrong answers they input before inputting a correct answer.
+We use this data and machine learning algorithms to assess whether they have mastered the concept in question.
+This is an independent way to evaluate the success of a single tutoring session and measure trends of multiple tutoring sessions for a given student.
+	3. Post session, we ask tutors and students to fill out a quick qualitative survey.
+	4. On the 15th of every month, we send an email to parents asking them to fill out a survey of whether students have seen score/grade improvements in school and if not, if there have been any other improvements that can be noted.

 ##### How are the numbers/outcomes evaluated?

+	Currently, all data is processed internally.
+Our CEO is a data scientist and has implemented machine learning algorithms to help assess student mastery of concepts that were assigned during tutoring sessions.

+	Most of the survey data is qualitative and so cannot be evaluated in a rigorous, statistical way.

 ##### Who sees the outcomes and makes decisions regarding reconfiguration or refinement to stay on goal?

+	We are 100% transparent with every piece of data to every stakeholder at Learn To Be.
+This means that parents, students, staff, board members and the public are able to view every survey left for every tutoring session hosted.
+You can find this information at https://learntobe.org/impact

 ### Future Planning/Strategic Plan
 ##### One year plan?